ahazem/ruby-conf-18-notes/day-1/keynote-matz.md

 He talks about new features in upcoming Ruby releases.

-2.6 is coming this Christmas.
+2.6 is coming this Christmas.<br />
 3.0 is next year.

 Slides or video for the keynote is not uploaded anywhere.